 You might spot that we made two mistakes here:

 Let’s assume we didn’t actually catch these mistakes, and didn’t build and check the package, which would have revealed the missing comma.
 We all make mistakes.

 pr_push() pushes the local change to your copy of praise on GitHub and puts you in position to make your pull request.

 #> ✓ Checking that local branch 'formidable' has the changes in 'origin/formidable' #> ✓ Pushing local 'formidable' branch to 'origin/formidable' #> ✓ Create PR at link given below #> ✓ Opening URL 'https://github.com/mine-cetinkaya-rundel/praise/compare/formidable'

 This launches a browser window at the URL specified in the last message, which looks like the following.

 Click “Create pull request” to make the PR.
 After clicking you will be able to choose between draft PR and actual PR (If opening a draft PR, mark it as ready for review once you’re done, e.g. after a few more commits and one new call to

 #> ✔ Opening URL 'https://github.com/rladies/praise/pull/90'

 If we’re lucky, and our pull request is perfect, the maintainer will accept it, a.k.a. merge it.
 However, in this case, the PR still needs some work.
 So the package maintainer leaves us comments requesting changes.

-Being somewhat new to all this, we try to address one of these comments (fix spelling, but still make a mistake!) and neglect the other (forget to add the comma).
+Being somewhat new to all this, we try to address one of these comments (fix spelling) and neglect the other (forget to add the comma).
 We make another change and commit it.

 pr_push() again to update the branch in our fork, which is automatically reflected in the PR.